thedevelopnik/G19-DavidSudia/readme.md

 This feature will display:

-*Current temperature
+- Current temperature

-*Current weather conditions (Sunny, cloudy, etc)
+- Current weather conditions (Sunny, cloudy, etc)

-    *Icon for conditions
+  - Icon for conditions

-*Five day forecast
+- Five day forecast

 The page will collect the user's latitude and longitude using an IP-based geolocation API.
 It will feed this data to the OpenWeather API, which will return a JSON object of the above data.
-The data will then display in a <div>.
+The data will then display in a div.
 I will use a jQuery AJAX request to complete these calls.

 ### Local traffic